 • I absolutely, positively, can take NO risks in becoming pregnant (or in getting a partner pregnant), and/or know that I do not want to become pregnant (or create a pregnancy) right now, or possibly ever.

-• OR I am FEMALE (or a person who could become pregnant) and I do NOT want to become pregnant right now, but understand that no method of birth control is 100% effective.
+• OR I am a person who could become pregnant, and I do NOT want to become pregnant right now, but understand that no method of birth control is 100% effective.
 I want to find the best method for me understanding that even the most effective methods of contraception used properly may still leave me at some small risk of pregnancy and I can deal with those possible risks.

-No problem.
 You can get a rundown on any of the following methods by giving them a click:

 Don't forget: Statistically, sexually active young adults are as, if not more, likely to acquire a sexually transmitted infection (STI) as you are to become pregnant.
 Although 15-24-year-olds represent only one-quarter of the sexually active population, they account for nearly half of all new STIs each year, and of the 18.9 million new cases of STIs each year, 9.1 million (48%) occur among 15-24-year-olds (AGI).
 Often people have some funny ideas about who is most likely to get an STI, but the fact of the matter is that younger people -- of any sexual orientation, any economic class, any kind of relationship -- have been the highest risk group for some time now.

 Condoms are the only method of birth control which also provide protection against STIs.
 It's pretty typical for younger people to ditch condoms if they have another method of birth control, so just remember that STIs are still a risk if you're using another method.
-You can read all about safer sex here -- Safe, Sound & Sexy: A Safer Sex How-To -- but the rule of thumb most medical experts and prevention organizations suggest, which we also encourage at Scarleteen is six months of safer sex, six months of sexual monogamy, and then TWO full STI screenings for each partner -- once at the start of that six months, once at the end -- before ditching latex barriers.
+You can read all about safer sex here -- Safe, Sound & Sexy: A Safer Sex How-To -- but the rule of thumb most medical experts and prevention organizations suggest, which we also encourage at Scarleteen, is six months of safer sex, six months of sexual monogamy, and then TWO full STI screenings for each partner -- once at the start of that six months, once at the end -- before ditching latex barriers.

 * We don't include Tubal Ligation or Vasectomy in these lists.
 This is not because we don't think young people should have the right to decide that they never want to have or bear children, nor because we think that younger people can't soundly make that decision.
-Rather, this is because it is nigh unto impossible for most younger people -- and in this case, I mean people under 30 and/or childfree -- to find a physician who will perform a sterilization.
-But if you'd like information on sterilization, you can find it here, and if you feel that is what is best for you, we'd certainly encourage you to talk to your healthcare provider about that option.
+Rather, this is because it is nigh unto impossible for most younger people -- and in this case, I mean people under 25 and childfree -- to find a physician who will perform a sterilization.
+But if you'd like information on sterilization, you can find it here, and if you feel that is what is best for you, we encourage you to talk to your healthcare provider about that option.